-NOTE: BMI is a screening tool and not an indicator for overall health.
+NOTE: BMI is a screening tool and not an indicator of overall health.

-Children: See Growth Chart if they are overweight, yet this is often visible to the eye.
+Children: See the Growth Chart if they are overweight, yet this is often visible.
 Changes to eating and behavior habits are to be made as early as possible in life to ensure a healthy future for individuals.